CyberSamurai0/P2P-Transmitter/README.md

-# Point to Point Infrared Data Transmission built using C
+# Point to Point Laser Transmission built using C
 ## Abstract
-This project aims to implement wireless point-to-point data transmission using laser diodes, programmed entirely in C. Each endpoint utilizes a Raspberry Pi Pico RP2040 microcontroller to manage data transmission and reception.
+This project aims to implement wireless point-to-point data transmission using laser diodes, programmed entirely in C. Each endpoint utilizes a Raspberry Pi Pico RP2040 microcontroller to manage data transmission and reception via a from-scratch implementation of UART.

 ## [Quick Start Guide](https://github.com/CyberSamurai0/P2P-Transmitter/wiki)
 Documentation on how to implement this project is available on the repository's **[Wiki](https://github.com/CyberSamurai0/P2P-Transmitter/wiki)**.